KimWD/Stock-analysis/README.md

            End If
        Next j

-5. Code for formatting the cells in the spreadsheet is working.
+**5. Code for formatting the cells in the spreadsheet is working.**

            Worksheets("All Stocks Analysis").Activate